Formlabs/devops-task/README.md

     - Feel free to switch up technologies.
 For example you can use an Ansible playbook or a Jenkins pipeline.
 4. Send us the fork where you did your work.

+### Notes

 - Explain as much as possible in the commit message(s) and/or comments if needed.
 See more on commit messages [here](https://chris.beams.io/posts/git-commit/).
+- It would be great if you'd also write about why you choose a certain technology if there are alternatives to consider.